Interacting Regional Policies in Containing a Disease

-\item Next, we uniformly add links to create a small world effect, with identical and independently distributed probability $s=\frac{1}{cn}$, where $c$ is an arbitrary constant and $n$ is the total number of nodes in the network \citeNew{watts1998collective}.
+\item Next, we uniformly add links to create a small world effect, with identical and independently distributed probability $s=\frac{1}{cn}$, where $c$ is an arbitrary constant and $n$ is the total number of nodes in the network \cite{watts1998collective}.

-\item Finally, we designate a single location as a ``hub," to emulate the idea that certain metro areas may have more connections to \textit{all} other regions.
-To do so, we select a hub uniformly at random and add links independently and identically distributed with probability $h$ from the hub location to every other location. \end{enumerate}
+\item Finally, we designate a single location as a ``hub,'' to emulate the idea that certain metro areas may have more connections to \textit{all} other regions.
+To do so, we select a hub uniformly at random and add links independently and identically distributed with probability $h$ from the hub location to every other location.

+\item To avoid the possibility of multiple links between the same two nodes, we remove any duplicate links. \end{enumerate}

 We first take $L=40$ and $m=3500$ for all locations.
 We set $a=-4$ and $b=-15$.
-Next, we set $d_\ell=15.5$, and $d_{RGG}=13.5$ for all locations.
+Next, we calibrate the network to data by setting $d_\ell=15.5$, and $d_{RGG}=13.5$ for all locations.
 Next, we set $c=2$.
 Finally, we set $h=2.85\times 10^{-6}$.
-This process results in a graph that emulates real world networks in the United States and India \citeNew{mccormick2010many,banerjee2018changes,beaman2018can,banerjee2020messages}.
-This includes data from India during the COVID-19 lockdowns about interactions within six feet, meaning that it is conservative \citeNew{banerjee2020messages}.
+This process results in a graph that very roughly emulates the connectivity of real world networks in the United States and India \cite{mccormick2010many,banerjee2018changes,beaman2018can,banerjee2020messages}.
+This includes data from India during the COVID-19 lockdowns about interactions within six feet, meaning that it is conservative \cite{banerjee2020messages}.

-We fix a graph to use in all versions of the simulations.
-The network we generate is sparse, clustered, and has small average distances, as in real world data.
+We fix this network to use in all versions of the simulations.
+The network we generate is sparse, clustered, and has small average distances, as demonstrated by information detailed in Table S1.

-Finally, we recalculate the connection probability matrix to accurately reflect rates of connection across regions, which we call $q$.
+Finally, we recalculate the connection probability matrix between locations to reflect rates of connection across regions, denoted by $q$.
+The entry that denotes the probability of linking between locations $\ell$ and $\ell'$ is $q_{\ell, \ell'}$.